UMHS has been at the national forefront of one of the most important trends in medicine today: population health.

 Announcement (Dec.
 2011)

-Fast facts: One of 32 nationwide, involves the collaboration of more than 1,700 U-M, 310 IHA and 5 HVPA physicians caring for more than 23,000 Medicare fee-for-service patients.
+Fast facts: One of 32 nationwide, involved the collaboration of more than 1,700 U-M, 310 IHA and 5 HVPA physicians caring for more than 23,000 Medicare fee-for-service patients.
+The Pioneer ACO ended at the end of 2013 and its members transitioned to POM ACO in 2014.

 Physician Organization of Michigan ACO (POM ACO):

-Fast facts: Involves more than 1,860 physicians from 9 physician groups in lower Michigan, and over 81,000 Medicare fee-for-service patients
+Fast facts: Involves more than 5,700 physicians and other providers from 12 physician groups in 22 Michigan counties, and over 120,000 Medicare fee-for-service patients

 Physician groups with members in POM ACO: